-I'm a geek who has no trouble interacting with the outside world, a left-winger who realizes we can't turn into Sweden overnight, a guy with a less than intellectually demanding job but is all right with that fact, somebody who enjoys the outdoors but hasn't been camping since I was 11 (and almost drowned while camping when I was 8), a fan of comic books that doesn't have encyclopedic knowledge of what issue every third-tier Marvel villain showed, and somebody who can enjoy a concert even if I only know a few of the bands songs.
+I'm a geek who has no trouble interacting with the outside world, a left-winger who realizes we can't turn into Sweden overnight, a guy with a less than intellectually demanding job but is all right with that fact, somebody who enjoys the outdoors but hasn't been camping since I was 11 (and almost drowned while camping when I was 8), a fan of comic books that doesn't have encyclopedic knowledge of what issue every third-tier Marvel villain showed up for the first time, and somebody who can enjoy a concert even if I only know a few of the bands songs.

 One way to put it is that I'm an idealist with realistic expectations.